OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/3_Conda_intro_CCB_Rcourse.md

     $ conda info

-**3) We can use conda to search for software packages to install, however in order to find the packages, conda needs the address of certain sites on the internet to look at - these are called 'channels'.
-Let us add appropriate conda channels to get all the software we need (and trust).
+**3) We can use Conda to search for software packages to install, however in order to find the packages, Conda needs the address of certain sites on the internet to look at - these are called 'channels'.
+Let's add appropriate Conda channels to get all the software we need (and trust).
 The order that these channels are specified is important!**

     conda config --add channels defaults
     conda config --add channels conda-forge